Udhul/dynamic-config-manager/developer_spec.md

     *   `__iter__() -> Iterator[ConfigInstance]`: Iterates over all registered `ConfigInstance` objects.
     *   `save_all()`: Calls `persist()` on all registered, persistent `ConfigInstance` objects.
     *   `restore_all_defaults()`: Calls `restore_defaults()` on all registered `ConfigInstance` objects.
+    *   `update_model_field(config_name: str, field_path: str, new_field_definition: FieldInfo)`:
+        *   Allows runtime modification of a field within a registered model.
+        *   `config_name`: Name of the `ConfigInstance`.
+        *   `field_path`: Dot-separated path to the field (e.g., "parent.child.field_name").
+        *   `new_field_definition`: A Pydantic `FieldInfo` object representing the new field definition (could be created using `pydantic.Field` or our `ConfigField`).
+        *   **Mechanism:**
+            1. Retrieves the `ConfigInstance`.
+            2. Locates the target model class (could be nested) and field.
+            3. Updates the `model_fields` attribute of the Pydantic model class.
+            4. Calls `model_rebuild(force=True)` on the model class to reflect changes.
+            5. The `ConfigInstance`'s `_defaults` and `_active` instances need to be carefully re-evaluated/re-validated against the new model definition.
+This might involve:
+                *   Creating a new `_defaults` instance.
+                *   Attempting to re-validate the current `_active.model_dump()` against the new model.
+Values that no longer conform might be reset to new defaults or raise errors, depending on a defined policy for this operation.
+            6. This is an advanced operation and should be used with caution, as it can lead to configurations becoming invalid if not handled carefully.
+        *   **Note:** This requires direct manipulation of the Pydantic model class's internals and careful state management within the `ConfigInstance`.

 *   **Internal State (`_ConfigManagerInternal` class):**
     *   `_instances: Dict[str, ConfigInstance]`
     *   `_default_dir: Path`